akulbansal1/Notes_Obsidian/README.md

 ## FAQs

+1. Why create/maintain your personal notes/research resources and share them publicly?
+	- <u>Why take extensive notes</u>: I think there will be a ChatGPT-like software in the not so distant future that will take note-taking a searching through your personal notes to the next level.
+It's not so difficult to (and very exciting to) imagine an AI searching through your notes.
+It's as close to 'Building a Second Brain' as one can imagine.
+Keeping this in mind, I try to keep my notes 'programming-friendly'.
+As to <u>why share it publicly</u>: all the stuff that I read/listen usually come from some other researcher who is sharing the research resources, which I find VERY helpful.
+This repository came into existence because I want to be able to help others the same way I have been helped by others.

-1. Some texts are highlighted `like this.
+2. Some texts are highlighted `like this.
 Are these typos?`
 	- No, they are not.
 Although backticks are used to denote `code` in Markdown, I use them to denote my thoughts.
 I have tried to keep the notes as unbiased as possible and so `texts that look like this` denote my annotations.

-2. There are a lot of links that I am unable to open.
+3. There are a lot of links that I am unable to open.
 How do I open those?
 	- I save PDFs of most papers/books I read and insert a link to them in the notes file.
 Unfortunately, my "Library" is 5 Gigabytes therefore, difficult to upload on GitHub since GitHub doesn't allow single push of >2 Gb.
 Also, I don't want to get sued by Wiley!

+4. Why are the dates in a weird 8-digit number?
+	- The 8-digit number is YYYYMMDD, the reason being it is easier to sort the dates when it is in this format.

-3. How do I get in touch with you, if I need any help or just to chat?
+5. How do I get in touch with you, if I need any help or just to chat?
 	- [Twitter](https://twitter.com/AkulBansal1) | [LinkedIn](https://www.linkedin.com/in/akul-bansal-6b4952177/)